POAs and SMSFs

 Criterion 1: SMSF Establishment and Assets

-The SMSF must be established in Australia or hold assets within the country.
+The SMSF must be established in Australia or have assets in the country.

 Determining compliance with this criterion is usually straightforward.
 An SMSF is considered established in Australia if the initial contribution is made to and accepted by the fund’s trustee in Australia.
 This determination remains valid even if the fund later holds no assets within Australia: